jrapich/ecommerce-backend/README.md

   ## Credits
   no other contributors

-  This project uses a mojority portion of the starter code for this assignment which is located here:
+  This project uses a majority portion of the starter code for this assignment which is located here:

   [https://github.com/coding-boot-camp/fantastic-umbrella(https://github.com/coding-boot-camp/fantastic-umbrella)]